gamma-opt/spro-notes/course/content/chapter_1/5-multi-stage_problems.md

 ## Deterministic equivalent of MSSPs

 Equivalently, one can pose these models as monolith formulations, which can be directly fed to, e.g., a mathematical programming solver.
 For illustration purposes, let us consider a 3-stage stochastic programming problem.
-Then, the determinisitc equivalent can be written as
+Then, the deterministic equivalent can be written as

 ```{math}
 \begin{aligned}